Fact file - 2017 entry

 Fundamentals of Process Control

 This module forms an introduction to computational techniques and computing and process dynamics and control.
-Students will gain experience in computer programming, dynamic process simulation and process control concepts.
-(The computer packages currently in use are: Matlab programming, Matlab/Simulink dynamic simulation.)
+It aims to provide you with experience in computer programming, dynamic process simulation and process control concepts.
 You’ll spend four hours in lectures and three hours in computing per week.

 Typical Year Three Modules